 And hey, there’s no shame in this game.
 Or at least, there shouldn’t be.

 And it can be a bit of a self-perpetuating roller-coaster.
 When you avoid talking about your depression, you end up bottling your feelings, and that makes your depression worse.
 The more you hide away, the more isolated you’ll feel, and the more you want to isolate yourself.
+If you’re in this phase, you might want to find thc gummies near me, to help take the edge of.

 If you’re feeling depressed and don’t want to talk about it, it’s somewhat understandable.
 But it’s not healthy.
 And if you’re trying to help a friend who is depressed, their radio silence can be immensely frustrating.
 Here’s why so many people aren’t talking about depression.